OGBitBlt/ElectrumClient/README.md

 ```
 - ##### AddressManager->GetNewPaymentAddress() : string
     - Creates a new bitcoin payment address
+    - return string containing the new receive address
 ```
 // ...create client and initialize
 $address = $client->getManager(AddressManager::class)->GetNewPaymentAddress();
 ```
 - ##### AdressManager->GetAddressBalance(string $address, bool $confirmed) : float
     - Get the balance of the bitcoin address
+    - param: $address string value of the bitcoin address
+    - param: $confirmed bool value, true if you only want to see confirmed transactions in the balance and false otherwise
+    - return: a float value of the balance for the address
 ```
 // ... create client and initialize
 // ... get address